dblommesteijn/uwn-api/README.md

  * UWN/MENTA: Towards a Universal Multilingual Wordnet API.
  * http://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/uwn/

+*NOTE: This gem is mentioned on the UWN/MENTA website as thrid party ruby wrapper!*

 ## Installation

 Add this line to your application's Gemfile (bundler):